📋 Quick Summary

 Use: Turmeric Toner

-Why: Restores pH, tightens pores stressed skin leaves open.
-Delivers first layer of anti-inflammatory protection.
+Restores pH, tightens pores that stressed skin leaves open, and delivers the first layer of anti-inflammatory protection.

 Step 3: Active Treatment